nicholas-b-carter/botlerplate/README.md

 ## Synopsis

-The Botlerplate allows you to start your project with strong bases.
+The Botlerplate allows you to start your bot with strong bases.
+You need to have a Recast.AI account and a bot with intents and entities configured on the [platform](https://recast.ai).

+If it's not your case, we suggest you to start from [here](https://youtu.be/Lg5rRLlYbK8?list=PLPQwLOaGjgF9hliUgznzcvmzZXUUV4W-g).

+If you already know our Bot Builder tool on the platform, you will find the same logic in this framework.

 ## Installation